rougin/basilisk/README.md

 ├─ Depots/
 ```

-The main directory that should contain the logic of a project:
+This is the main directory that should contain the business logic of `Basilisk`:

 ``` php
 namespace App\Depots;